KTH-SML/svea/README.md

 ## Useful to know before starting
-Before continuing to the next sections, consider taking some time to read up on two important concepts for this code base: the **Robotic Operating System (ROS2)** and **Object Oriented Programming (OOP)**.
+Before continuing to the next sections, consider taking some time to read up on two important concepts for this code base: the **Robotic Operating System (ROS 2)** and **Object Oriented Programming (OOP)**.

-To read up on ROS2, check out the
+To read up on ROS 2, check out the
 [ROS Start Guide](https://docs.ros.org/en/jazzy/index.html#getting-started).
 However, do not spend too much time diving into the guide.
 The structure and tutorials are not very intuitive, but glossing over them will give a sense of what ROS is and how you